Roger D Metcalf DDS, JD

 Innocent people are sitting in jail.

-© Copyright 2013, 2019 Roger D Metcalf DDS, JD.
+© Copyright 2013, 2019 Roger D Metcalf.
 All worldwide rights reserved.
 No reproduction without permission.
 Neither the Tarrant County Medical Examiner's District, Tarrant County, the American Board of Forensic Odontolgy, the American Society of Forensic Odontology, the Royal College of Physicians, Oklahoma State University, nor any other organizaion mentioned here necessarily supports or endorses any information on this website.
 Any opinions, errors, or omissions are my responsibility, and mine alone.
 This site DOES NOT REPRESENT the official views of any of these--or any other-- organizations.
 Similarly, those other organizations may not fully represent my views, either.

 Roger D Metcalf DDS, JD